isc-projects/stork/doc/man/stork-server.8.rst

 Description
 ~~~~~~~~~~~

-The ``stork-server`` provides the main Stork server capabilities.
+The ``stork-server`` provides the main Stork Server capabilities.
 In
-every stork deployment, there should be exactly one stork-server.
+every Stork deployment, there should be exactly one stork-server.

 Arguments
 ~~~~~~~~~